funshine/benchpsu/README.md

     'module_name': 'usb_bindings',
     'module_path': './src/binding'
   },
-Then, I rebuilt with node-gyp:
+Then, rebuild with node-gyp:

 $ cd node_modules/usb
-$ HOME=~/.electron-gyp node-gyp rebuild --target=0.26.0 --arch=ia64 --dist-url=https://atom.io/download/atom-shell
+$ node-gyp rebuild --target=1.2.0 --arch=ia64 --dist-url=https://atom.io/download/atom-shell

 The --target flag for the last command specifies the version of electron you are building for and must be set accordingly.
 You can get your version by typing the command electron -v.